tzuyi126/sudoku-solver/README.md

-# Kropki Sudok Solver using Backtracking and Forward Checking
+# Kropki Sudoku Solver using Backtracking and Forward Checking

 Implement the Backtracking Algorithm to solve the Kropki Sudoku puzzle.
 The rules of the game are: